jestjs/jest/docs/AsynchronousTesting.md

     });
 ```

 In order to compute the result, `fetchCurrentUser` is calling to a dependency: `$.ajax`.
-To write a proper test we first need to make sure that it is calling that function with the proper arguments.
+To write a proper test, we first need to make sure that it is calling the dependency correctly.

 ```javascript
     expect($.ajax).toBeCalledWith({